Notes for creating an SSL CSR

 - If you want to buy a wildcard SSL certificate for *.example.com, set it to the CN name: CN=*.example.com

-- After you fill in all the details at a certificate provider, it will issue a public key for you.
+- After you fill in all the details at a certificate provider, it will sign the CSR for you.
 So where is the private key?
-The generated CSR is the private key.
+The private key is stored on the same machine that you have used to generate the CSR.

 - You need to import the issued public key on the same machine that the CSR was generated to LocalMachine\My store.
 After the import, you will find a certificate with both public and private key there.